 Perfect time to go when you’re visiting – Saturday, right when it opens.
 We arrived here around 10am.

 and oh. my. word.
 This was the BEST chicken & waffle I’ve ever had (Can’t you see the deliciousness?!).
 This place gets really packed, so we were really lucky to wait for a seat for only 45-minutes.
-We also picked up a note from the lady that was assisting us at the rental spot that she waited for 2.5 hours at on Mother’s Day.
+Yeah – that’s “long” but the lady that was assisting us at the rental spot that she waited for 2.5 hours at on Mother’s Day so the time frame was perf!

 Stop #2 : ~1.5 Hours